Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 **How much time could preserve the data the DLT ?**
 Delta Lake allows for multiple versions of data to co-exist.
 Every time you modify a dataset, Delta Lake retains a new version of that dataset.
 This is how Time travel works by keeping multiple version.
 But... retention perios matter, if every change is retained idenfinitely you storage usage would grow rapidly, especially in active dataset with frequent modification.
-Thats why Delta LAke allows you to set a retention prediod for how long to keep old versionof th data.
+Thats why Delta Lake allows you to set a retention prediod for how long to keep old versionof th data.

 **Metastore**
 Metastore keeps track of all the table metadatga, like the schema and the location of the datga.
 When you create a table in Delta Lake or DAtabricks, the details bout the table, including where its data is stored, are saved in the metastored

 **Table directory**
-We are referring to: Location, Physical Files, Metadata and Logs.
+Is referring to: Location, Physical Files, Metadata and Logs.
 For example consider a Delta Lake table saved in a Azure Data Lake Storage(ADLS).
 The table directory could be a path like abfss://my-data-lake-container@mydatalakeaccount.dfs.core.windows.net/my-delta-table/ whithn this directory, you´d find multiple Parquet Files and Transaction Logs. _delta_log

 **Event Log**
-Event log is more about logging events or changes.
+Event log is about logging events or changes.
 In context of Delta Lake, the event log keeps track of transactions but doesn´t serve as a direct way to view the contents of the table directory.

 **Checkpointing directory** Checkpointing typically refers to a mechanism that saves the state of a stream at regular intervals, ensuring fault-tolerance for streamimg operations.